Canadian Community Health Survey - Annual Component (CCHS)

 Estimates in the main body of a statistical table are rounded to the nearest hundred units using the normal rounding technique.
 If the first or only digit dropped is zero to four, the last digit retained is not changed.
 If the first or only digit dropped is five to nine, the last digit retained is raised by one.
 Marginal sub-totals and totals in statistical tables are derived from their corresponding unrounded components and then are rounded themselves to the nearest 100 units using normal rounding methods.
 Averages, proportions, rates and percentages are computed from unrounded components (for example, numerators and/or denominators) and then are rounded themselves to one decimal using normal rounding.
 In normal rounding to a single digit, if the final or only digit dropped is zero to four, the last digit retained is not changed.
 If the first or only digit dropped is five to nine, the last digit retained is increased by one.
 Sums and differences of aggregates (or ratios) are derived from their corresponding unrounded components and then are rounded themselves to the nearest 100 units (or the nearest one decimal) using normal rounding.
 Under no circumstances are unrounded estimates, published or otherwise, released.
 Unrounded estimates imply greater precision than actually exists.

-- List of documentation available - Rapid Response on the Everyday Discrimination Scale, July-October 2013
+- List of documentation available - Rapid Response on Tanning Equipment Use and Laser Beam Exposure, March-June 2014

-Data on everyday discrimination are available from the rapid response component of the Canadian Community Health Survey - Annual Component.
+Data on tanning equipment use and laser beam exposure are available from the rapid response component of the Canadian Community Health Survey - Annual Component.

 - Date modified: